 2. Opting for filtered methods can help manage cholesterol levels effectively, making it a cholesterol-friendly brewing method.

-3. By choosing drip coffee or other filtered options, you can enjoy your coffee while minimizing the risk of raising cholesterol levels.
+3. By choosing drip coffee or other filtered options, you can Enjoy your coffee while minimizing the risk of raising cholesterol levels.

 How Drip Coffee Reduces Cafestol and Kahweol